NL33/electron-git/z-changelog.md

 - Details:
     - When user clicks confirm, the email, app version, date, and a unique id for the app are provided to RtS
-    - The information is encrypted in transit
+    - The information is encrypted in transit and decrypted in the lambda function

 *V .2.8*
 ### -Fixed issue with searching Chrome tabs if multiple windows